KnowledgeCaptureAndDiscovery/MINT-ModelCatalogExplorer/README.md

 # MINT-ModelCatalogExplorer
 A repository to show and explore models included in the MINT Model Catalog

+A demo of this application may be found at http://ontosoft.isi.edu:8081/

+At the moment, **we only support Google Chrome browser**.

 ## Install Node.js and npm

 If you don't have Node.js or npm installed, follow the instructions [here](https://www.npmjs.com/get-npm).